Citizens UK: Sponsor Refugees & Community Sponsorship scheme

+In 2022, Citizens UK started the Communities for Ukraine scheme in response to the humanitarian crisis caused by the Russian invasion of Ukraine.
+As of February 2023, the scheme had resettled more than 700 Ukrainian refugees in the UK.

 Institute for Community Organising

-Citizens UK set up the Institute for Community Organising (ICO) as part of its Centre for Civil Society established in 2010 in response to growing demands for its training.
+Citizens UK set up the Institute for Community Organising (ICO) as part of its Centre for Civil Society (established in 2010) in response to growing demands for its training.
 The ICO is the first operating division of the Centre and was established to offer a series of training opportunities for those who wish to make community organising a full or part-time career and also for Community Leaders who wish to learn the broad philosophy and skills of community organising and who are in a position to put them into practice in their institutions and neighbourhoods.
 The Institute provides training and consultancy on a commercial basis to other agencies which wish to employ the skills and techniques of community organising in their institutions.
 The ICO has an Academic Advisory Board and an International Professional Advisory Body drawn from the global network of Community Organising Institutes in the UK (Citizens UK), USA (Industrial Areas Foundation) and Germany (DICO).